buildpulse/build-push-action/README.md

 ## About

-GitHub Action to build and push Docker images with [Buildx](https://github.com/docker/buildx) with full support of the features provided by [Moby BuildKit](https://github.com/moby/buildkit) builder toolkit.
+[BuildPulse CI Optimization](https://buildpulse.io) GitHub Action to build and push Docker images with [Buildx](https://github.com/docker/buildx) with full support of the features provided by [Moby BuildKit](https://github.com/moby/buildkit) builder toolkit.
 This includes multi-platform build, secrets, remote cache, etc. and different builder deployment/namespacing options.

+The BuildPulse version is automatically take advantage of the cluster-local docker layer cache.

 ![Screenshot](.github/build-push-action.png)